Sanjiv Goenka

 Sanjiv Goenka (born 29 January 1961) is an Indian billionaire businessman and investor.
 He is the founder and chairman of RPSG Group, headquartered in Kolkata.
 He also owns the IPL cricket team Lucknow Super Giants and the ISL football team Mohun Bagan.
-As per the Forbes 2022 report, he is the 83rd richest person in India and overall 1238th in the world.
+As per the Forbes 2026 report, he is the 72nd richest person in India and overall 1223rd in the world.
 He was also a member of Padma Award Committee 2023.

-As per Forbes 2024 list of India’s 100 richest tycoons, Sanjiv Goenka was ranked 65th with a net worth of $4.9 billion.
+As per Forbes 2024 list of India's 100 richest tycoons, Sanjiv Goenka was ranked 65th with a net worth of $4.9 billion.

-Early life

-Goenka was born to Sushila Devi Goenka and Rama Prasad Goenka a business man in a Marwari family and raised in Kolkata.

 Education

 An alumnus of St. Xavier's College, Kolkata, Goenka received his Bachelor of Commerce Degree in 1981.